Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/south-korea-as-a-current-institutional-case-study/essay.md

 - document Deaf user, editor, and institutional perspectives where available
 - distinguish dictionary publication from classroom adoption or ordinary writing practice

-South Korea therefore deserves to be treated not as a passing international anecdote, but as one of the clearest public proof points that SignWriting can function inside official language infrastructure.
+South Korea therefore deserves to be treated not as a passing international anecdote, but as one of the clearest public evidence anchors that SignWriting can function inside official language infrastructure.

 For the broader empirical center, see *Brazil as the Empirical Center of SignWriting*.
 For stewardship consequences, see *Sutton SignWriting Infrastructure and Program*.